-- 25. Having regard to the relevant statistics and the submissions received, including the Applicant's reply submissions, the Authority finds that: - a) Police object to the Application regarding the availability of liquor and the potential detrimental impact the Application will have on the local amenity - b) there is significant community concern with 63 objections from members of the public living in close proximity to the Proposed Premises who have concerns regarding the impact of the Proposed Premises - c) there are higher saturation rates of most other liquor licence types in Paddington and Woollahra LGA compared to NSW rates - d) there is a higher rate of alcohol attributable hospitalisations in the Woollahra LGA compared to NSW rates - e) the Proposed Premises is located in a low-density crime hotspot for incidents of alcohol-related assault and in a medium-density crime hotspot for domestic assault - f) there are high-density hotspots throughout the suburb for malicious damage to property, alcohol-related assault and non-domestic assault. - 26.
-The Authority considers that, if the Licence is granted, there is a risk that the liquor sold at the Proposed Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities.
+- 25. Having regard to the relevant statistics and the submissions received, including the Applicant's reply submissions, the Authority finds that: - a) Police object to the Application regarding the availability of liquor and the potential detrimental impacts the Application would have on the local amenity - b) there are 64 objections from residents living in close proximity to the Proposed Premises who have concerns regarding the impact of the Proposed Premises on neighbourhood amenity

+- c) there is a significantly high saturation rate of packaged liquor licences in Woollahra LGA - d) the saturation rate of packaged liquor licences in Paddington is almost three times higher than the NSW rate - e) the Proposed Premises is located in a low-density crime hotspot for incidents of alcohol-related assault and in a medium-density crime hotspot for domestic assault - f) there are high-density crime hotspots throughout the suburb for incidents of malicious damage to property, alcohol-related assault and non-domestic assault - g) there is a higher rate of alcohol-attributable hospitalisations in Woollahra LGA compared to the NSW rate - h) a packaged liquor licence application in Woollahra LGA was refused in February 2022 and that the Proposed Premises is only a short distance away from the site of the refused application. - 26.
+The Authority considers that, if the Licence is granted, there is a risk that the liquor sold from the Proposed Premises would exacerbate the existing alcohol-related problems in the community and, over time, contribute to an increase in alcohol-related crime, health and other social and amenity issues in the local and broader communities.